Nuclear Energy - The Theory

 The Deuterium in one gallon of sea water has the energy content of 300 gallons of gasoline and the oceans contain enough energy to supply the world's energy needs for thousands of years..

 Tritium (3H) is also an isotope of Hydrogen.
-It is radioactive with a half-life of 12.3 years decaying into helium-3 with the release of 18.6 keV of energy.
+It is radioactive with a half-life of 12.3 years decaying at the rate of 5.5% per year by beta decay into Helium-3 with the release of an electron and of 18.6 keV of energy.
 Because of its short half-life, only tiny quantities are found naturally as the result of the reactions of cosmic rays with atmospheric gases.
-Supplies of Tritium are produced as a by-product of other nuclear reactions, notably those involving Lithium.
+Supplies of Tritium are produced as a by-product of other nuclear reactions, notably those involving Lithium and much of it is reserved for nuclear weapons.
+It is consequently both rare and very expensive.

 The fusion of Hydrogen nuclei (protons) in a proton-proton reaction is not practical since it would require too much energy or too high a temperature to start.
 The fusion of Deuterium with Tritium needs a temperature of 100 million to 150 million degrees Centigrade.
 All other fusion reactions need even higher temperatures.